How to Create Space and Organise Your Garage Storage

 If you have mountains of boxes of stored goods, it is likely to be manually taxing and mentally demanding to find anything without going through virtually every last box, so make sure everything is labelled clearly so you know what each box contains.
 It takes time, but creating an inventory of each box will make it easier to find items.
 The inventory can then be taped to the box for quick identification of the contents.

-When stacking your shelves it is important to create some order.
+When stacking your garage shelves it is important to create some order.
 It should be easy to clear space and get everything off the floor, but if you want to be able to find things quickly.
 Try to create zones for different classes of items such as gardening equipment, cleaning products, tools, clothes storage etc.

 Items which are used frequently should be close to the entry point into the garage.
 Frequently used and small items should – where possible – be stored at eye level.
 Large and heavy items should go on the bottom shelves, with boxed goods on the upper levels and the most infrequently used items on the top shelves.